JamesWongJingHao/intermediate-deletions-joint-call-recovery/README.md

 **Please provide a file that _corresponds to your own data_ before running the script to analyze your data!**

+**Example files:**

+- Example files for a number of samples from the 1000Genome Project are provided in the directory "Example_files".
+- These files were produced from the outputs of indel calling using IMSindel software and processing the individual output files (as per the script <process_IMSindel_results.sh>.
+- Deletions from chromosome 21 were extracted to make these examples files.
+- Please use these files if you would like to test the <generate_high_confidence_deletions.sh> script.

 ---

 ### **Usage:**